In 1987 I arrived in Santo Domingo,

 On another day, together with my wife & our son Alexander, (4 years old at the time) we decided to go for a walk along the Malecon; while walking down one of the side streets towards the Malecon Alex fell into a pothole and broke his arm.
 We had to hurry to get him up because as he was sitting there crying huge rats just scrambled away all around us jumping into the sewer holes along the street.

-On another occasion we took a cab to go somewhere in town for a meeting, we flagged down a taxi along the street behind the hotel and jumped into the backseat, after the car took off we saw there was a huge hole under our feet!
+On another occasion we took a cab to go somewhere in town for a meeting, we flagged down a taxi along the street behind the hotel and jumped into the backseat, after the car took off we saw a huge hole under our feet!
 Part of the bottom of the car was missing!
 We looked at each other and started cracking up, seeing the road flashing by under our feet!
-We figured it was probably meant for customers to just push themselves by putting their feet through the hole and peddle along in the event there is no gasoline!
+We figured it was probably meant for customers to push themselves by putting their feet through the hole and peddling along if there was no gasoline!

 As we were living in the hotel grounds where Alex’s backyard, he spent lots of time by the pool where they took good care of him.
-One summer his cousin came for vacation during school break, the two of them had a great time roaming around the property.
-The Spa building was adjacent to the hotel with a flat rooftop which had several large glass skylights on top, I was sitting in my office one day when the Spa Director called me telling me my son and his cousin were on top of the Spa roof peeking through the skylight into the ladies section of the Spa!
+One summer his cousin came for vacation during school break, and they had a great time roaming around the property.
+The Spa building was adjacent to the hotel with a flat rooftop that had several large glass skylights on top, I was sitting in my office one day when the Spa Director called me telling me my son and his cousin were on top of the Spa roof peeking through the skylight into the ladies section of the Spa!
 Early Anatomy lessons for 7-year-olds!

 After the completion of the hotel construction and its four signature restaurants came time for inspection of each unit in order to see if everything was installed and working properly; each restaurant had a salamander grill mounted over the stove, each with a red ceramic ball at the end of the handle with which you move the grill up or down, well two of the grills didn’t have the red balls attached!
 I searched everywhere, in the shipping crates, the Storeroom on the trucks… but no ceramic balls anywhere!